Sugar in Wine Chart

 The sugar in wine is called “Residual Sugar” or RS.

 That means the sugar in wine is what remains after grapes have gone through the winemaking process.
-Grapes contain fruit sugars (fructose and glucose) and the residual sugar is what’s left after yeast has chomped on those sugars.
+Grapes contain fruit sugars (fructose and glucose); the residual sugar is what’s left after yeast has chomped on those sugars.

 Dry vs. Sweet Wine

-During winemaking, yeast eats up sugar and makes ethanol (alcohol) as a by-product.
-When the yeast is able to eat up all the sugar the result is a dry wine – higher in alcohol content and low in sugar.
-When the yeast is is stopped by a winemaker (often by rapid chilling) sugar remains and alcohol is lower.
+During winemaking, the yeast eats up sugar and makes ethanol (alcohol) as a by-product.
+When the yeast can eat up all the sugar, the result is a dry wine that is higher in alcohol content and low in sugar.
+When the yeast is stopped by a winemaker (often by rapid chilling), sugar remains, and alcohol is lower.

-This is why many sweet wines have less alcohol than dry wines!
-A great example of this is German Riesling, which has about 8–9% alcohol by volume (ABV) if it’s sweet and 10–11% ABV when it’s dry.
+This is why many sweet wines have less alcohol than dry wines.
+A great example is German Riesling, which has about 8–9% alcohol by volume (ABV) if it’s sweet and 10–11% ABV when it’s dry.

 How To Measure Sugar

-In the chart above you’ll see sugar measured as grams per liter sugar or (g/L).
-Residual Sugar is usually displayed in 1 of three ways: in grams/Liter, in grams/100ml, or as a percentage.
-For example, 10 grams per liter of residual sugar is equal to 1 percent sweetness.
+The chart above shows sugar measured as grams per liter sugar or (g/L).
+Residual sugar is usually displayed in one of three ways: in grams/Liter, in grams/100ml, or as a percentage.
+For example, 10 grams per liter of residual sugar equals 1 percent sweetness.

-Wines range from 0 to 220 grams per liter sugar (g/L), depending on the style.
-In case you didn’t know, dry-tasting wines contain up to 10 grams of sugar per bottle.
+Wines range from 0 to 220 grams per liter of sugar (g/L), depending on the style.
+Dry-tasting wines contain up to 10 grams of sugar per bottle.

 • Dry 0-6 sugar calories per glass